Burnout

 Final thoughts

-Burnout is in danger of being a buzzword - a term applied to so much that it eventually means very little.
-That would be unfortunate given how much the research has evolved to help us better understand what causes it, what it does to our health, and more importantly - what we can do to ease its impact.
+Burnout is in danger of being a buzzword - or even worse, a term applied to so much that it eventually means very little.
+That would be unfortunate given how much the research has evolved to help us better understand what causes it, what it does to our health, and most importantly, what we can do to ease its impact.
+If you would like a free worksheet to help guide you through reflecting on your experience of Burnout at work, please click here to find a free pdf.

 Works cited